leapwallet/cosmos-node-setup/docs/operating.md

 |6.0.0|3,159,650|
 |8.0.0|3,851,750|

 Since this document may be outdated, please additionally check [this](https://docs.junonetwork.io/validators/mainnet-upgrades) page for versions and block heights.
-Only check the version tags (e.g., `v8.0.0`), and their respective block heights on the page because the upgradation instructions are confusing at best.
+Only check the version tags (e.g., `v8.0.0`), and their respective block heights on the page because the upgradation instructions are confusing.
 Instead, use the [upgradation](#upgrading) section of this document.

 In order to get notified of new upgrades, you should join Juno's [#⚡ | validator-lounge](https://discord.com/channels/816256689078403103/816263136491339867) Discord channel where they try to announce new upgrades a few days in advance.

 ## Upgrading

 Here's how to upgrade the node:
 1. Wait for the chain to halt.
 For example, the block height to install v3.1.1 at is 2,616,300.
 2. Change the directory to where Juno was downloaded: